-One of the most common factors connected to self-injury is shame.
+One of the most common factors connected to self-harm is shame.
 “Shame is a powerful emotion, able to alter thoughts, feelings, and even behaviors.”
-Any shame or embarrasment that comes from self-injury can have a big effect on all parts of a self-injurer’s life such as friendships, school, and job performance.
+Any shame or embarrassment that comes from self-harm can have a big effect on all parts of a self-harmer’s life such as friendships, school, and job performance.
 Also, shame is often a feeling that precedes a self-injurious act, coming from events that happened earlier in the individuals life.
-As has been stated earlier there is a obvious relationship between self-injury and child abuse.
-For many self-injurers, self-injuring is connected with a traumatic childhood.
-Feelings of shame and embarrasment often follow the traumas they have experienced.
+As has been stated earlier there is a obvious relationship between self-harm and child abuse.
+For many self-harmers, self-injuring is connected with a traumatic childhood.
+Feelings of shame and embarrassment often follow the traumas they have experienced.
 Many people who have been abused feel that it is their fault, that they somehow encouraged, initiated, or/and deserved the abuse.
 These thoughts and feelings become connected with the memories of abuse, and then are transferred to self-injurious behaviors.
 So, possibly if you feel shame or guilt or think you deserved to be punished, then you might act in ways that correspond those beliefs.
 You might hurt yourself if you feel that you deserve to be punished, for example.

 The punishment or self-injurious act then implies that you are at fault (because generally you are punished when you have done something wrong), which then fosters feelings of shame or guilt.
-So an act of self-injury often can cause the feelings of shame that before preceded the act of self-injury.
-Also, the shame from self-injury “breeds secrecy.”
-Many people keep their self-injury secret because of their shame, and their fear of being judged or looked down upon by others.
-The stigma in our society placed on self-injury and self-injurers makes many people afraid to tell others about their self-injurious behavior.
-The secretive nature of self-injury also increases the feelings of shame and isolation, which continues the cycle of self-injury.
+So an act of self-harm often can cause the feelings of shame that before preceded the act of self-harm.
+Also, the shame from self-harm “breeds secrecy.”
+Many people keep their self-harm secret because of their shame, and their fear of being judged or looked down upon by others.
+The stigma in our society placed on self-harm and self-harmers makes many people afraid to tell others about their self-injurious behavior.
+The secretive nature of self-harm also increases the feelings of shame and isolation, which continues the cycle of self-harm.

-The feeling of shame and embarrassment can result from many different parts of self-injury, such as scars, wound, bruises, cuts, feelings from past traumas, emotions, etc.
+The feeling of shame and embarrassment can result from many different parts of self-harm, such as scars, wound, bruises, cuts, feelings from past traumas, emotions, etc.

 Many people who self-injure try to hide their scars or injuries.
 You might wear long-sleeved shirts, long pants, or hats in the hottest weather to cover your injuries.
 While you are self-injuring you may even consider where you’re hurting yourself and how hard it will be to conceal.

-Along with feeling different from other people some individuals feel embarrassed by the actual act of self-injury.
-The violence that goes with self-injury may cause you to feel shame.
+Along with feeling different from other people some individuals feel embarrassed by the actual act of self-harm.
+The violence that goes with self-harm may cause you to feel shame.
 You may feel guilty about hurting your body; about drawing blood, about causing permanent scars.

 Vulnerability and Loss of Control - Seeing your own blood or wounded flesh may also cause feelings of shame.
 Exposing parts of your physical being that used to be hidden may cause you to feel embarrassed or ashamed.

 There are two main ways to reduce shame.
-One is to stop the behavior that causes those feelings but self-injury is probably your way of coping, and while stopping your self-injurious behaviors will reduce your shame it is not a practical approach.
-Two is to change the way that you view self-injury and how you think about it.
-Self-injury is a coping mechanism that you and many other people use to stay alive or control dangerous feelings.
+One is to stop the behavior that causes those feelings but self-harm is probably your way of coping, and while stopping your self-injurious behaviors will reduce your shame it is not a practical approach.
+Two is to change the way that you view self-harm and how you think about it.
+Self-harm is a coping mechanism that you and many other people use to stay alive or control dangerous feelings.
 It may have even kept you alive, an alternative to suicide.
 The scars on your body and your memories are evidence of your ability to survive.
-If you begin thinking of self-injury as a “method of coping, surviving, and caring for yourself, you are likely to decrease (and hopefully eliminate) shame and increase feelings of pride.”
+If you begin thinking of self-harm as a “method of coping, surviving, and caring for yourself, you are likely to decrease (and hopefully eliminate) shame and increase feelings of pride.”

-Self-Injury often follows a “ritualisitic procedure.
-A ritualistic procedure is way of doing something, in this case self-injury, that follows a certain pattern or that might be considered ceremonial.”
-Self-injury may be ritualistic in environment, instrument (razor, lighter, etc.), and/or procedure.
-Many people will not self-injury if they are unable to conduct their ritual and might even arrange their lives so they can do so.
-But some types of self-injury are less likely to have ritualized patterns such as pulling out your hair, hitting yourself, etc. These types of self-injury are possible without the use of objects (knives, razors, matches, etc.) so they can happen without a lot of planning or thought.
+Self-Injury often follows a “ritualistic procedure.
+A ritualistic procedure is way of doing something, in this case self-harm, that follows a certain pattern or that might be considered ceremonial.”
+Self-harm may be ritualistic in environment, instrument (razor, lighter, etc.), and/or procedure.
+Many people will not self-harm if they are unable to conduct their ritual and might even arrange their lives so they can do so.
+But some types of self-harm are less likely to have ritualized patterns such as pulling out your hair, hitting yourself, etc. These types of self-harm are possible without the use of objects (knives, razors, matches, etc.) so they can happen without a lot of planning or thought.

 Environment - Many people only hurt themselves in certain places.
 For the majority of these people this place is home, because it offers privacy and seclusion.
-Also, the feelings of isolation and solitude which often precede an act of self-injury are more likely to occur when you are alone.
-So it makes sense that self-injury is usually done at home.
+Also, the feelings of isolation and solitude which often precede an act of self-harm are more likely to occur when you are alone.
+So it makes sense that self-harm is usually done at home.

 You probably have a specific place in the house where you usually self-injure; a bedroom, a bathroom, etc. You may even “tailor your environment” in different ways: by adding candles, closing the curtains, etc. You also may even have a specific time of day when you hurt yourself.
 Many people hurt themselves in the evening, because they are more likely to be alone, their other coping mechanisms have failed or are no longer effective enough.

-“Because self-injury often reenacts previous abuse, if you have been abused in the past- particularily if you suffered abuse on a regular basis – you may find yourself engaging in self-injurious activities at the same time of day, day of the week, or same time of the year as the original abuse.”
+“Because self-harm often reenacts previous abuse, if you have been abused in the past- particularly if you suffered abuse on a regular basis – you may find yourself engaging in self-injurious activities at the same time of day, day of the week, or same time of the year as the original abuse.”

-The question of the impulsivity of your self-injury is an important one.
+The question of the impulsivity of your self-harm is an important one.
 Self-injurious acts that are impulsive are more difficult to control.
-On the other hand, acts of self-injury that take more planning and premeditation are easier to manage or control.
-Therefore, you are more likelt to be able to control self-injurious behaviors that are not impulsive.
+On the other hand, acts of self-harm that take more planning and premeditation are easier to manage or control.
+Therefore, you are more likely to be able to control self-injurious behaviors that are not impulsive.

-“The degree of impulsivity associated with self-injury in general is difficult to determine.
-Researchers studying this phenomenon have presented contradictory results, sometimes finding that self-injury relates to impulsivity and sometimes finding that it does not.
-It appears that self-injury and impulsivity have a complex, variable, unpredictable relationship.
+“The degree of impulsivity associated with self-harm in general is difficult to determine.
+Researchers studying this phenomenon have presented contradictory results, sometimes finding that self-harm relates to impulsivity and sometimes finding that it does not.
+It appears that self-harm and impulsivity have a complex, variable, unpredictable relationship.

 Sometimes it can vary depending on the situation.
 In some situation you may feel the urge to hurt yourself but may find yourself in a situation where it wouldn’t be “safe” to do so.
 So you may postpone your act of SI for later.
 This is planned.
 But also if you self-injured at the time you felt the need to do so it might be considered impulsive.

-The degree of impulsivity in self-injury is also partly dependent on the type of self-injury.
-Some types of self-injury, such as hitting, hair pulling, etc. don’t need any preparation and can be done sometimes without drawing attention.
+The degree of impulsivity in self-harm is also partly dependent on the type of self-harm.
+Some types of self-harm, such as hitting, hair pulling, etc. don’t need any preparation and can be done sometimes without drawing attention.
 You might not even be conscious of hurting yourself.
-So because these types of self-injury don’t need preparation they tend to be more impulsive than other forms of self-injury, which tend to need more planning and premeditation.
+So because these types of self-harm don’t need preparation they tend to be more impulsive than other forms of self-harm, which tend to need more planning and premeditation.

-You may not be aware of this fact, but most likely your thoughts follow a predictable cycle throughout the course of self-injury.
+You may not be aware of this fact, but most likely your thoughts follow a predictable cycle throughout the course of self-harm.

 Thoughts Before Self-Injuring - There are many things going through your mind before you hurt yourself.
 You are probably aware of some of these thoughts such as how you are going to hurt yourself, where you’re going to, or even thinking about if you’re even going to hurt yourself after all.
 However you are probably having many other thoughts that you may not even be aware of.
 These thoughts are often the “primary sources of motivation to hurt yourself.”
 Therefore, if you are going to change your behavior you will have to identify and understand the thoughts you have before hurting yourself.